wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   maintained manually.
 No action is needed upon upgrade but be aware that the upstream sample file is now available in :file:`/usr/share/dahdi/modules.sample`.
 See :ref:`dahdi modules documentation <load_dahdi_modules>` for detailed info.
+* The new :ref:`CCSS feature <ccss>` will not be enabled upon upgrade, you must explicitly enable it in the :menuselection:`IPBX --> IPBX Services --> Extensions` menu.

 14.16
 -----